-Japan proposed to make a further inquiry about the naming of categories and how to define the number of passengers in a mathematical formula.
-As for the names of categories, the draft was adopted for lack of more appropriate ones.
-A formula to calculate the number of passengers was inserted.
+There was a proposal to make a further inquiry about the naming of categories and how to define the number of passengers in a mathematical formula.
+As for the names of categories, the proposed names were agreed to be recommended for adoption due to a lack of more appropriate ones.
+A formula to calculate the number of passengers was not agreed on.

-Canada proposed to clarify the definitions of weights and sizes.
-The draft was revised to that effect
+A proposal was made to clarify the definitions of weights and sizes.
+The draft was revised to that effect.